charlesbrandt/public/code/api/file-browser.md

 ## Credentials

-Tracking credentials in keepass -> Filebrowser entry
+Track credentials in keepass -> Filebrowser entry

 By default the service starts with the following.